Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 • unusual discharge from the genitals, mammary glands;

-• moles that have changed shape or have begun to grow in size;
+• moles that have changed shape or begun to increase in size;

 • sudden weight loss;

-• the appearance of swelling, seals, deformation of the neck, face, mammary glands, genital organs;
+• the appearance of swelling, induration, deformation of the neck, face, mammary glands, genitals;

 • dry cough for several weeks, hoarseness, shortness of breath.

-Even general blood analysis contains a lot of useful information, so it is recommended to take it at least once a year.
-If necessary, the hospital will advise you to undergo additional studies, which will also prevent the likelihood of developing irreversible consequences.
+Even general analysis blood contains a lot of useful information, so it is recommended to take it at least once a year.
+If necessary, the hospital will advise you to undergo additional research, which will also prevent the likelihood of irreversible consequences.

 What tests detect cancer?

-You can't tell if a person has cancer by a drop of blood, but see deviations able is quite likely.
-For a good diagnostician, it will not be difficult to suspect a neoplasm if there are deviations in the leukocyte formula, the number of platelets is clearly reduced, and the erythrocyte sedimentation rate is more than 30 for a long time.
+It is impossible to determine from a drop of blood whether a person has cancer, but see deviations able quite likely.
+It is not difficult for a good diagnostician to suspect a neoplasm if there are deviations in leukocyte formula, platelets are clearly reduced in number, and the erythrocyte sedimentation rate is more than 30 for a long time.

-Deviation in any direction total protein content may speak of a neoplasm that accelerates decay, inhibits the formation of proteins, which often occurs with malignant plasmacytoma.
-The growth of creatinine and urea is evidence of a malfunction of the kidneys, poisoning of the body with substances from cancer cells, while the growth of only urea can be evidence tumor decomposition.
+Deviation in any direction content total protein may indicate a neoplasm that accelerates decay and inhibits the formation of proteins, which often occurs with malignant plasmacytoma.
+An increase in creatinine and urea is evidence of kidney dysfunction, poisoning of the body with substances cancer cells, the growth of only urea can be evidence tumor decomposition.

-An increase in alkaline phosphatase can indicate malignant processes.
-If cholesterol in the blood falls below the lower limit, this is considered one of the signs of liver cancer.
+An increase in alkaline phosphatase may indicate malignant processes.
+If blood cholesterol drops below the lower limit, this is considered one of the signs of liver cancer.

-If you suspect for cancerous processes in the stomach, fibroesophagastroduodenoscopy is considered the most accurate, with the collection of material for research, in the rectum - colonoscopy, in the lungs - bronchoscopy, sputum examination, in the cervix - cytological examination of the smear.
-Specific studies are carried out when checking neoplasms in the genitals, intestines, pancreas and thyroid glands.
+If you suspect for cancer processes in the stomach, fibroesophagogastroduodenoscopy is considered the most accurate, with collection of material for research; in the rectum - colonoscopy; in the lungs - bronchoscopy, sputum examination; in the cervix - cytological studies smear Specific studies are carried out to check for tumors in the genitals, intestines, pancreas and thyroid glands.

-But any deviations in analyzes, this is a reason not to despair, but to start an urgent examination, because the indicators of the level of a particular substance cannot serve as an accurate confirmation of the diagnosis of cancer.
+But any deviations in tests - this is a reason not to despair, but to begin an urgent examination, because indicators of the level of a particular substance cannot serve as an accurate confirmation of the diagnosis of cancer.

-Doctors will carry out many additional procedures to identify the nature of the abnormalities, they will definitely check the cells taken from the suspicious area, only after that we can talk about the presence of malignant tumors.
+Doctors will carry out many additional procedures to identify the nature of the abnormalities; they will definitely check the cells taken from the suspicious area, only after which we can talk about the presence of malignant tumors.

-In recent years, it has become very popular immunological diagnostics.
-Blood is examined for the content of antigens in it, which are also called tumor markers.
-In a normal healthy body, most of these substances, if present, are in minimal quantities.
-Growth also indicates the development of the tumor process.
+IN last years gained great popularity immunological diagnostics.
+The blood is examined for the content of antigens, which are also called tumor markers.
+In a normal healthy body, most of these substances, if present, are present in minimal quantities.
+Growth indicates the development of the tumor process.

-Today, medicine releases more than 300 proteins, enzymes, hormones and other substances that can confirm the presence of malignant processes in the body.
-However, each of these markers reacts either to a certain type of tumor (primary), or is not very sensitive, that is, it is useless for early diagnosis, but together with the main one confirms suspicions (secondary), or it responds to many types of neoplasms, that is, it is not able to indicate where exactly is the problem.
+Today medicine identifies more than 300 proteins, enzymes, hormones and other substances that can confirm the presence of malignant processes in the body.
+However, each of these markers reacts either to a certain type of tumor (the main one), or is not too sensitive, that is, when early diagnosis is useless, but together with the main one it confirms suspicions (minor), or it reacts to neoplasms of many types, that is, it is not able to indicate where exactly the problem is hidden.

 • Diagnose prostate cancer PSA antigen (prostate-specific) helps.
 However, its concentration may increase in the elderly, as well as during special procedures, some infections.

-• colon cancer, as well as the lungs, the mammary gland is able to increase the concentration of the CEA antigen, which is called cancer embryonic.
+• Colon cancer, as well as the lungs and mammary glands, can increase the concentration of the CEA antigen, which is called carcinoembryonic.

-• Cancer of the liver, ovaries, testicles the AFP protein (alpha-fetoprotein), which is practically not detected in an adult body, enters the body; a person needs it during embryonic development, that is, in the womb.
+• Liver, ovarian, testicular cancer highlights the protein AFP (alpha-fetoprotein), which is practically not detected in the adult body, enters the body; a person needs it during embryonic development, that is, in the womb.
 The acquisition of the properties of embryonic cells by the neoplasm provokes the release of this protein.

-• Damage to the pancreas accompanied by an increase in CA 19-9 protein.
+• Pancreatic damage accompanied by an increase in CA 19-9 protein.

-• Cancers of the stomach, lungs, breast increase the amount of CA 72 - 4.
+• Cancers of the stomach, lungs, and breast increase the amount of CA 72 – 4.

-• Thyroid in oncology produces a large amount of calcitonin.
+• Thyroid produces in case of oncology a large number of calcitonin.

-• Antigens there are also small cell and non-small cell lung cancer, carcinomas, squamous cell tumors, leukemias, leukemias.
+• Antigens both small cell and non-small cell cancer lungs, carcinomas, squamous cell tumors, leukemias, leukemias.

-But none of the tumor markers is not accurate, 100% true confirmation of the cancer process.
-Therefore, diagnosis for the desired antigen is carried out in the presence of symptoms, confirmed by other methods.
-Most often, tumor markers are needed in order to monitor the development of the process, check the effectiveness of treatment, and prevent relapses.
+But none of the tumor markers not accurate, 100% correct confirmation of the oncological process.
+Therefore, diagnosis for the desired antigen is carried out in the presence of symptoms and is confirmed by other methods.
+Most often, tumor markers are needed to monitor the development of the process, check the effectiveness of treatment, and prevent relapses.

-In addition, blood testing for the presence of antigens to tumors of various nature - the procedure is complex and expensive, they usually do it in private clinics, and therefore they do such tests only with the most serious suspicions of malignant neoplasms.
-Can't count they are completely reliable, because our body is complex, many of its characteristics are individual, a benign disease, infection or taking any drugs can provoke the growth of a substance.
-That is why only the doctor decides which tests should be taken by the patient in order to identify his pathology.
+In addition, blood tests for the presence of antigens in it to tumors of various nature - the procedure is complex and expensive, it is usually done in private clinics, which is why such tests are done only in cases of serious suspicion of malignant neoplasms.
+Can't count they are completely reliable, because our body is complex, many of its characteristics are individual, and a benign disease, infection, or taking any medications can provoke the growth of a particular substance.
+That is why only the doctor decides which tests the patient should undergo in order to identify his pathology.

 How is cancer diagnosed?

-There are actually quite a few methods to identify a terrible disease.
-Radiation diagnostics, ultrasound, complete blood count and biochemistry studies of the body, endoscopy of organs, as well as a mandatory biopsy to confirm the malignancy of the formation are necessary on any suspicion on cancer processes.
+Methods to identify terrible disease in fact there are quite a few.
+Radiation diagnostics , ultrasonography, a general blood test and studies of the biochemistry of the body, endoscopy of organs, as well as a mandatory biopsy to confirm the malignancy of the formation are necessary for any suspicion for oncological processes.

-In no case should you neglect the recommendations of doctors, especially if a scheduled visit to a highly specialized specialist is recommended once every 6 or 12 months, because many benign neoplasms under certain conditions, they are able to regenerate, give metastases and grow very quickly and aggressively, penetrating into organs and destroying them.
+Under no circumstances should medical recommendations be ignored, especially if a scheduled visit to a specialist is recommended once every 6 or 12 months, because many benign neoplasms capable of certain conditions degenerate, metastasize and grow very quickly and aggressively, penetrating organs and destroying them.

-Olga Alexandrova, a general practitioner of the highest category, answers:
+Olga Alexandrova, a therapist of the highest category, answers:

-- The results of the analyzes allow not only to diagnose existing diseases and changes in the body, but also to prevent them.
-Despite the eloquence of many laboratory indicators, only a doctor can make a diagnosis, since a change in some indicators can occur not against the background of pathological processes, but due to the influence of external factors, for example, taking certain drugs or intense physical activity.
+- The test results allow not only to diagnose existing diseases and changes in the body, but also to prevent them.
+Despite the eloquence of many laboratory parameters, only a doctor can make a diagnosis, since changes in some indicators may not occur against the background pathological processes, and due to the impact external factors, for example, taking certain medications or intense physical activity.

 Diseases of the cardiovascular system